Doctor of Musical Arts (DMA) Handbook

 4. satisfactory progress toward completion of the degree, to be evaluated yearly as determined by the following:

-• for DMA students, performance of the DMA qualifying recital by the end of the first year of enrollment; and
+2. performance of the DMA qualifying recital by the end of the third semester of graduate study; and

 Students who are unable to complete degree requirements during any semester due to injuries, illness, financial difficulties, or family emergencies should submit a request for a Leave of Absence.
 Failure to request a Leave of Absence will not relieve the student of the requirements to continue to make progress toward the degree as defined above.